KevinH1227/KevinH1227/README.md

 When I'm not coding, I like to\
 🏋 hit the weightroom\
-🍽 cook a nice meal for my fam or \
+🍽 cook a nice meal for my family or \
 🏒 go play hockey with my friends!\
 I am currently working on my project, Clean Kut's, with my team adding cool new features and testing like crazy!